Pierre Omidyar: Founding eBay

-In 1995, at the age of 28, Omidyar began to write the original computer code for an online venue to enable the listing of a direct person-to-person auction for collectible items.
+In 1995, at 28, Omidyar began to write the original computer code for an online venue to enable the listing of a direct person-to-person auction for collectible items.
 He created a simple prototype on his web page.
 On Labor Day, Monday, September 4, 1995, he launched an online service called Auction Web, which would eventually be developed as the auction site eBay.

 The service was originally one of several items on Omidyar's website eBay.com.
 His website also had a section devoted to the Ebola virus, among other topics.

 The first item sold on the eBay site was a broken laser pointer.
 Omidyar was astonished that anyone would pay for a broken device, but the buyer assured him that he was deliberately collecting broken laser pointers.
 Similar surprises followed.
-The business exploded as correspondents began to register trade goods of an unimaginable variety.
+The business exploded as correspondents began registering a wide variety of trade goods.

-Omidyar incorporated the enterprise; the small fee he collected on each sale financed the expansion of the site.
+Omidyar incorporated the enterprise; his small fee on each sale financed the site's expansion.
 The revenue soon outstripped his salary at General Magic and nine months later, Omidyar decided to dedicate his full attention to his new enterprise.

 By 1996, when Omidyar signed a licensing deal to offer airline tickets online, the site had hosted 250,000 auctions.
 In the first month of 1997, it hosted two million.
-By the middle of that year, eBay was hosting nearly 800,000 auctions a day.
+By the middle of that year, eBay hosted nearly 800,000 auctions daily.